A person in a checkered jacket signing a document with a pen on a white desk.

 Cultural Practices for Tattoo Preservation

-In Polynesian cultures, long-established and accepted tattoos often experience rituals to ensure their longevity.
-Special oils are applied to keep the skin’s health and prevent the ink from fading.
+In Polynesian cultures, traditional tattoos often undergo rituals to ensure their longevity.
+Special oils are applied to maintain the skin’s health and prevent the ink from fading.

 Signs of Neglect